MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 As indicated, the out parameters are populated with the values that are  inserted into the database.
 This includes the values of autonumber fields, the createdBy fields, and so on.
 Using this method can sometimes save a roundtrip to the server to retrieve the data.

-## Reading data from OOB entitysets
+## Reading data from standard entitysets

 In this section, we explain how to select data that is stored in the Common Data Service relational back end.
 We start with some simple examples and then build on those examples to help you understand more complex scenarios.

-First, we will go through the process for getting some data from the ProductCategory OOB entityset.
-This entityset, like most of the other OOB entitysets, has data in it, so that you can see the effects of the operations.
+First, we will go through the process for getting some data from the ProductCategory standard entityset.
+This entityset, like most of the other standard entitysets, has data in it, so that you can see the effects of the operations.
 The easiest way to see these effects is to use View Data on the entityset in the maker portal.

 ```cs
 static async Task SimpleSelectAsync(Client client)